Joehuu/Joehuu/README.md

 - [uhe-org/uhe](https://github.com/uhe-org/uhe): Made myself to learn the Rainmeter suite workflow and probably due for a redesign / new suite since it's not innovative.
 - [OriginalCube/Bocchi-Wallpaper](https://github.com/OriginalCube/Bocchi-Wallpaper): Favorite music anime right on the desktop.
 Implementing features and fixing bugs occasionally.
   - [Joehuu/Toaru-Wallpaper](https://github.com/Joehuu/Toaru-Wallpaper): Just a "fork" for a certain anime, has some exclusive features/additions not in upstream.
+- [Project OutFox](https://github.com/TeamRizu): Occasionally reporting and providing theme patches (if they ever apply them) to their closed-source codebase, currently in their [Discord sever](https://discord.gg/cN4TjgQdcA).

 <details>
 <summary>Hardware</summary>